 Speaker engagement rate

 Session analytics is the KPI that provides a comprehensive overview of all the event collaterals.
 It keeps track of the registration count, event website and engagement during the event itself.
 It breaks down the different findings and highlights areas with sufficient and insufficient hits.
 For example, average view duration, pages views, ratings and a vested interest in specific topics can all be recorded.
-Softwares like Piwik, Supermetrics and Chartbeat use qualitative analysis methods to increase web audience engagement and are widely used by digital marketers.
+Softwares like Piwik, Supermetrics and Chartbeat use qualitative analysis methods to increase web audience engagement and are widely used by digital marketers and event planner in Singapore .
 Session analytics are what determines the success of the event as it can accurately inform you whether key performance indicators have been achieved and predict a precise conversion rate.

 Net promoter score (NPS)